doowt/did-web-server/README.md

 being served correctly from the host).

 ### Run nginx
-Run `docker compose up -d` from the repository root to run web server to serve the DID(s).
-Each time the container starts, it runs the script in `./ssl/create-certificate.sh`, which generates:
+Run `docker compose up -d` from the repository root to run the web server to serve the DID(s).
+Each time the container starts, it runs the script in `./ssl/didwebserver/create-certificate.sh`, which generates:
-- A self-signed Certificate Authority (CA) certificate
+- A self-signed Certificate Authority (CA) certificate `./ssl/didwebserver/ta.crt`
-- A certificate issued by this CA to the nginx webserver called `didwebserver`
+- A certificate issued by this CA to the nginx webserver called `didwebserver`, `./ssl/didwebserver/didwebserver.crt`

 Note that this means that if you restart the nginx container, you need to restart any container that depends on the CA certificate since it will change.